Research Development and Support

 Science and Engineering External Grants

-Flinders University has subscribed to Research Professional for one year.
+Flinders University has a subscription to Research Professional.
 Research Professional is a database which can be used to search for funding opportunities in specific discipline or areas of interest.
-Each School in the Faculty has its own home page within Research Professional and a number of school specific bookmarks have been set up which can also be used to find grant opportunities.
+The College has a home page in Research Professional and a number of specific bookmarks have been set up which can also be used to find grant opportunities.
+To login please go to OKTA.

 The Australian Academy of Science invites applications from Australian early career researchers for the France-Australia Science Innovation Collaboration Program Early Career Fellowships.